Casados con hijos (Mexican TV series): Production

 On 24 May 2023, Adrián Uribe was announced to star in the Mexican adaptation of American sitcom Married... with Children.
 Filming began on 9 October 2023, with the rest of the main cast being announced.
 On 12 September 2024, it was announced that filming of the second season had begun.
+Filming of the third season began on 28 August 2025.